geothachankary/airport-explorer-book/basic/configuration/working-with-configuration.md

 We will need to add a constructor with a `configuration` parameter of type `IConfiguration`.
 At runtime the dependency injection system will inject an instance of `IConfiguration` which we can then use to read values from the configuration.

-To read values from the `configuration` object, we can use an indexer and specify the key of the configuration value we want to read.
+To read values from the `configuration` object, we can use an [indexer](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/indexers/using-indexers) and specify the key of the configuration value we want to read.
 So for example, if we wanted to read a configuration value with the key `secret`, we could write the following code:

 ```csharp
 string secret = configuration["secret"];
 ```

-Because we specified the configuration values in our `appsettings.Development.json` in a hierarchical structure, we can use the `:` character to delimit the different tree nodes when specifying the key we want to read.
+Because we specified the configuration values in our `appsettings.Development.json` in a hierarchical structure, we can use a colon (the `:` character) to delimit the different tree nodes when specifying the key we want to read.
 So to read the Mapbox access token we specified before we can use `Mapbox:AccessToken` as the key.

 This is what the code for our `IndexModel` class looks like once we are done: